close

 Mentoring Sessions

-One mentor serves three to four mentees who take the same courses and starts mentoring activities in study places like GSR (Group Study Room) at the Tae-Joon Park Digital Library.
+One mentor serves three to four mentees who take the same courses, and provides starts mentoring activities in study places like the Group Study Room at the Tae-Joon Park Digital Library.

 • STEP 03